Outbreaks of fire in workplaces are quite common and often result in costly damages.

 Unfortunately, negligence is the most common cause of workplace fire, which could include overusing equipment, spilling combustible or flammable liquids, and improper use of machinery.
 Even failure to follow health and safety guidelines can result in fire hazards.

 However, as a business owner, you’re legally and morally responsible for the safety and well-being of your employees.
-Otherwise, you’ll be held accountable for the aftermath of fire outbreaks.
+Otherwise, you’ll be held accountable by any injured employees, as well as experienced workplace compensation lawyers like those from Fendon Law, for the aftermath of any fire outbreaks.

 As not every business owner knows the steps they should take to prevent a fire outbreak, we decided to curate a guide on the same.
 In this guide, we’ll walk you through four safety tips that will help prevent fire outbreaks and create a safe workplace for your employees.